RaptorRush135/Fundamentos-LIS/README.md

 ### Correspondence with the Requirements:

-After reworking the requirements, the user stories, and establishing the acceptance criteria, we considered that they were specific enough and we could start carrying out the interface design proposal.
+After reworking the requirements, the user stories, and establishing the acceptance criteria, we considered that they were specific enough and we could start carrying out the implementation of the product.

 1. Choose a soft-skill: